wjdenny/wjdenny.github.io/content/@2021linkingyourthinking_turn.md

 ---
 tags:
-  - source
+  - "source"
-alias:
+alias: "How to turn your notes into published articles and books using the Obsidian app with Eleanor Konik"
-  - "How to turn your notes into published articles and books using the Obsidian app with Eleanor Konik"
+draft: false
 ---
 # How to turn your notes into published articles and books using the Obsidian app with Eleanor Konik